IQ Modulators are also commonly referred to as Quadrature Modulators or QPSK Modulators (for Quadrature Phase Shift Keying).

 QPSK and QAM modulators.

-All modulator products are backed by MITEQ's 3-Year Warranty and most are available as RoHs Compliant components.
+All modulator products are backed by L3 Narda-MITEQ's 3-Year Warranty and most are available as RoHs Compliant components.